KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 in the resulting Fortran90 output file.

-:code:`KPP_ROOT` is replaced by the root file name of the main kinetic description file.
+:command:`KPP_ROOT` is replaced by the root file name of the main kinetic description file.
 In our example where we are processing :file:`small_strato.kpp`, a line in an auxiliary Fortran90 file like